microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Stack_HCI/Walkthrough/challenge2/solution.md

 ![image](./img/21_download_script.png)

-8. Please repeat steps 1-7 for Linux servers.
-Please make sure to select Linux as the Operating System in step 4.
+8. Please repeat steps 1-7 for Linux servers and make sure to select Linux as the Operating System in step 4.

 ![image](./img/22_Arc_Generate_Script.png)